 The prestige of John Hampden Randolph's business successes left him wanting a "more fitting" home and plantation to honor his position and stature.
 He acquired the land for his future castle in 1855, purchasing 400 acres of highland and 620 acres of swamp.
 The beautiful property faced the Mississippi River, which was a major transportation waterway of the time.
 Passing steamboats and showboats made river watching an interesting and exciting pastime.

 Randolph also began to compile the materials for his castle.
-Cypress grown at Forest Home was cut and cured under water for four years.
+Cypress grown at Forest Home was cut and cured under water for six years.
 The cypress, then cut into planks and dried, was called virgin cypress.
 Perhaps its most unique feature was not its durability, but its resistance to termites.
 Meanwhile, handmade bricks were baked in kilns by the slaves, and the renowned architect Henry Howard of New Orleans was charged with the task of designing the grand mansion.

 Randolph made it clear from the outset that no expense would be spared in the construction.
 In fact, the hiring of Howard was the first of many signs of the opulence to come.
 Howard, a very popular architect of the time, is considered one of the greatest architects of New Orleans in the 1800s.
 Many of his Greek Revival and Italianate style buildings, churches and homes can be found throughout New Orleans today.